From Left: Mike Grobelny, Steve Reay, Guy Collier, Cassie Khoo, Imogen Zino, Ivana Nakarada-Kordic

 Steve is a Professor in Art and Design and the director of Good Health Design, a collaborative design studio at Auckland University of Technology (AUT).
 As one of a multidisciplinary team, whose aim is to develop better health and wellbeing experiences, Steve’s research focuses on how the design of products and services may have a positive impact on people’s health and wellbeing.
 Good Health Design enables designers to engage with industry professionals as well as researchers from other disciplines, to share and test ideas and develop unique solutions.

 Ivana is a researcher at AUT’s Good Health Design.
 Her background is in Human Factors and Organisational Psychology.
 Her current research focuses on the potential of human-centred design to support and enhance health and wellbeing, including developing and applying creative and empathetic human-centred approaches and methodologies for researching complex experience problems and facilitating the sharing of knowledge between designers and non-designers.

 Cassie is a communication designer and researcher working at AUT’s Good Health Design and Waitematā DHB’s Institute for Innovation and Improvement (i3).
 Her background is in communication design, specifically in branding and information visualisation.
 Her research focus is in design for health, with a particular interest in the use of co-design to improve communication in healthcare.

-Guy is an interdisciplinary researcher with a background in sociology, comparative religion, and medical anthropology.
-He is completing his doctorate with AUT’s School of Art & Design, exploring the ways in which design (for health) may unwittingly contribute to the over-medicalisation of life in contemporary society—and how we might do things differently in the future.
+Guy is an interdisciplinary researcher and lecturer with a background in sociology, comparative religion, medical anthropology, and design for health.
+He completed his doctorate with AUT’s School of Art & Design, exploring how design and creative practice can embed person-centred approaches in healthcare.

 Blog + News.